KPInc425/odin-tasks/README.md

 #Todo

 -work on replacing data element with old data when clicked away from input window or when click on another element.
+-Make inputbox focus when selected
--make new task element sticky on Bottom
+-stop input box when hiding when trying to highlight text -make new task element sticky on Bottom
 -make editable inputs connected to shown edit buttons